-Allergies seem to be more common and cause more doctor’s visits than ever before.
+Allergies are more and more common and cause more doctor’s visits than ever before.
 Research now tells us that allergies are likely linked more to your body’s immune system (especially your gut) rather than outside influences.
 Some allergic reactions can occur immediately, but others take years of exposure to allergens before manifesting any symptoms.
 Achieving natural allergy relief by using natural supplements can help you get through seasonal allergies and those pesky allergy attacks that seemingly come from nowhere.

 What Are Allergies?

 Allergies are an immune system disorder that results in an abnormal reaction to substances we encounter in the course of every day life, most of which are normally harmless.
-We can be introduced to allergic substances, known as allergens, via a variety of sources.
+We are introduced to allergic substances, known as allergens, via a variety of sources.
 They may be present in the air we breathe, in certain foods we eat, or in a number of compounds that can cause allergic skin reactions.

-It is estimated that up to 60 million Americans suffer from some type of allergy, and allergies are in fact the sixth leading cause of chronic illness in the U.S. Allergic conditions are thought to be responsible for the majority of lost work and school time in America.
-Allergies continue to be on the rise, most likely due to poor immune system health (gut related) that is caused by our propensity as a nation to eat poorly and avoid regular exercise and other healthful lifestyle choices like the plague.
+As many as 60 million Americans suffer from some type of allergy, and allergies are in fact the sixth leading cause of chronic illness in the U.S. Allergic conditions are usually responsible for the majority of lost work and school time in America.
+Allergies are continually on the rise, most likely due to poor immune system health (gut related) and our propensity as a nation to eat poorly, avoid regular exercise and other healthful lifestyle choices.

 The market is huge for drugs to provide allergy relief, and the pharmaceutical companies know it.
 Just think about how many ads you see regularly on television for allergy relief treatments.
 The drug companies love these allergy relief medicines because they are cheap to produce, leading to a high profit margin, and they usually just mask the symptoms.
 Many of these allergy relief treatments also create a dependency on the allergy relief drugs themselves.
 What more could the drug companies ask for other than a steady stream of customers that need to continue the use of their drugs with no cure in sight.